garanet/fastapi_sqlalchemy/README.md

-# PoC with FastAPI, SQLAlchemy & Uvicorn to fetch a Google Sheet
+# PoC - FastAPI, SQLAlchemy & Uvicorn to fetch a Google Sheet

-With this PoC we can use FastAPI with SQLAlchemy, to :
+This PoC is using FastAPI with SQLAlchemy, to :
-- Fetch items from a Google Sheets document (range A:C cells) based on the Google spreadsheet ID.
+- Fetch items from a Google Sheets document (range A:C cells), based on the Google spreadsheet ID.
 - Store the items into a database (SQLite,Postgres,Mysql,MSSQL,Oracle).
 - Serve the items from the DB, via Restful API.

-Helpful to use it like a cronjob/task that triggers every 5 minutes the endpoint /cronjob/{item_id}
-It will check if it's a new Spreadsheet or already exists.
+Helpful for a cronjob/task that triggers every 5 minutes the endpoint "/cronjob/{item_id}" It will check if it's a new Spreadsheet or already exists.
 In the first case it will create a new RECORD inside the TABLE data, otherwise it will update the existing TABLE items with the new items.